 - When hiring a moving company, always check the company’s record with the Better Business Bureau, and be on the lookout for the possibility of frequently perpetrated moving scams.

 Check out our downloadable planners and checklists.

 Of the 366 officially defined metropolitan statistical areas (MSA) in the country, California alone holds 26, with four ranking in the top 20.

-The majority of cities and towns in California are within one of five major metropolitan areas in the state.
+The majority of cities and towns in California are within one of the six major metropolitan areas in the state.